TheOdinProject/curriculum/html_css/v2/main-course/intermediate_css/enhancing-design-with-css.md

 * Which property would you use to add scrollbars to an element?
 * Which property would you use to add a shadow behind an element?
 * Which property would you use to create rounded corners on an element?
+* How would you use border-radius to make a circular element?